History of the Tampa YMCA

 Today, the YMCA, the largest and oldest service organization in America, serves over 17 million members in 120 countries.
 In Tampa Bay alone, we reach hundreds of thousands of individuals each year through membership, programs and outreach activities in our community.
 Through strategic vision, we have laid the foundation to take the Tampa YMCA into the future so we can continue to serve the Tampa Bay community for years to come.

-Our Commitment to Diversity, Inclusion and Global
+Our Commitment to Global Diversity, Equity and Inclusion

 The Y is made up of people of all ages and from every walk of life working side by side to strengthen communities.
 Together we work to ensure that everyone, regardless of ability, age, cultural background, ethnicity, faith, gender, gender identity, ideology, income, national origin, race or sexual orientation has the opportunity to reach their full potential with dignity.
 Our core values are caring, honesty, respect and responsibility—they guide everything we do.